 Even so, Secure BYOD alone is not enough.
 IT still needs to set time aside to ensure that these devices being introduced are up to standard; this is called device readiness.
 This can also take a substantial amount of time considering the potential variation in devices.
 Generally, when it comes to onboarding, we've seen devices hit an average failure rate of 20-25%, and upwards of an hour, per employee, of IT time spent on assessing these devices.

 Secure Remote Worker: Validation tool

-When rolling out secure BYOD, the first step is validating the employee devices, to ensure compliance with company security policy.
+When rolling out secure BYOD, the first step is validating the employee devices is to ensure compliance with company security policy.
 This device readiness must be as automated as possible and potentially self-service, meaning the employee should carry out fixes themselves wherever possible.

-The IT team must also be able to define the checks that occur on the connecting endpoint, ensuring the devices are secure and matching up with IT policy, as well as ensuring employee devices meet workplace requirements.
+The IT team must also be able to define the checks that occur on the connecting endpoint, ensuring the devices are secure and matching up with IT policy, as well as ensuring employee devices meet workplace requirements, these checks include:

 Secure Remote Worker's Validation Tool delivers all of this.

 The Validation Tool allows IT to send a single click installation link to employees and prospective hires, regardless of location.
 This link will run detailed analysis on the device in question (with checks pre-configured by IT.)
 The Validation Tool will then report the results of these checks to the ThinScale Management Platform for review by IT.